ingonyama-zk/metal-poc/README.md

 This script will automatically navigate to the specified flow directory, create a build folder, configure and compile the project, and then execute the resulting binary.

-# Metal vs CUDA POC: Analyzing Memory Transfer Bottlenecks in Mixed Workloads

-## 1. POC Goals
+## POC Goals

-This POC compares the performance impact of memory transfer bottlenecks between CPU and GPU in mixed computation workflows using CUDA and Metal.
+Analyze Memory Transfer Bottlenecks in Mixed Workloads and demonstrate zero cost memory transfer between CPU and GPU in Metal (for apple silicon).

 ### Objectives
 - **Highlight CUDA Limitations**: Demonstrate the bottleneck caused by memory transfers in CUDA when CPU computation is required as a fallback.
 - **Show Metal’s unified Memory Advantage**: Emphasize the efficiency of Metal’s unified CPU-GPU memory architecture, which reduces or removes the need for costly memory transfers, providing an incentive for a Metal backend for applications like ICICLE.

-## 2. POC Flows
+## POC Flows

 ### CUDA Flow
 1. **Allocate Memory on CPU**: Initialize a sorted array of random numbers on the CPU.
-2. **Copy Memory to GPU**: Transfer the sorted array to the GPU (measure time).
+2. **Copy Memory to GPU**: Transfer the sorted array to the GPU (*measure time*).
-3. **Power Computation on GPU**: Raise each element to a power (e.g., square each element) while maintaining order (measure time).
+3. **Power Computation on GPU**: Raise each element to a power (e.g., square each element) while maintaining order (*measure time*).
-4. **Copy Memory Back to CPU**: Transfer the modified array back to the CPU (measure time).
+4. **Copy Memory Back to CPU**: Transfer the modified array back to the CPU (*measure time*).
-5. **Binary Search on CPU**: Perform a binary search on the powered array to check for the presence of a specific value (measure time).
+5. **Binary Search on CPU**: Perform a binary search on the powered array to check for the presence of a specific value (*measure time*).
 6. **Repeat**: Execute this workflow multiple times to accumulate meaningful timing data.

 ### Metal Flow
 1. **Allocate Memory and Initialize Data**: Initialize a sorted array of random numbers on unified memory accessible to both CPU and GPU.
-2. **Power Computation on GPU**: Perform the same power operation directly on the unified memory.
+2. **Power Computation on GPU**: Perform the same power operation directly on the unified memory (*measure time*).
-3. **Binary Search on CPU**: Directly perform a binary search on the modified array in unified memory, eliminating the need for data copying.
+3. **Binary Search on CPU**: Directly perform a binary search on the modified array in unified memory, eliminating the need for data copying (*measure time*).
 4. **Repeat**: Iterate this flow to observe performance consistency.

+In addition, we will initialize data in a CPU only buffer and measure initial copy to CPU-GPU shared buffer (*measure time*).

-## 3. Define Computations
+## Define Computations

 ### GPU Computation
    - **Task**: Elementwise power operation on each element in a large, sorted array (e.g., square each element).